 Active Join Request – as soon as the tool starts joining groups, it will move the groups where it sent a join request to this table.
 From here, you will see either Pending or Joined (groups that accepted your join request would display this status).

-- To save time in setting up other Joiner tools of the same social network , just hit the Copy Settings button , select the groups and settings you wish to reproduce for the other accounts.
+💡 To save time in setting up other Joiner tools of the same social network, just hit the Copy Settings action link at the top of the page, select the groups and settings you wish to reproduce for the other accounts.